ztellman/vertigo/README.md

-Vertigo allows you to define mixed-type struct over byte-buffers which can be used like a normal Clojure data structure.
+Vertigo allows you to define mixed-type structs over byte-buffers which can be used like a normal Clojure data structure.
 This allows for faster reads and reduced memory footprint, and can also make interop with C libraries significantly simpler.

 ### usage